Arcticons-Team/Arcticons/CONTRIBUTING.md

    - These should look something like `com.donnnno.arcticons/com.donnnno.arcticons.MainActivity`
    - Add them to the `appfilter.xml` in the **/other** folder
 6. Give yourself an entry at the bottom of `app/src/main/res/xml/contributors.xml` to be included in the credits!
-7. If you're interesting in doing some icon requests, take a look at our [requests.txt](https://github.com/Donnnno/Arcticons/blob/main/other/requests.txt) list!
+7. If you're interested in doing some icon requests, take a look at our [requests.txt](https://github.com/Donnnno/Arcticons/blob/main/other/requests.txt) list!
 When you've completed a request, you can remove it from the list by editing it.

 ### Basic rules